miroshnikov/filefive/README.md

 # FileFive: SFTP/FTP/AWS S3 GUI client and dual-panel file manager for macOS and Linux
 FileFive is a free open-source SFTP/FTP/Amazon S3 client and file manager with intuitive and modern dual-panel user interface, available on Mac, and Linux.

-FileFive has a unique set of features and may be a free alternative to FileZilla Pro, Transmit, ForkLift and Cyberduck.
+It has a unique set of features and may be a free alternative to `FileZilla Pro`, `Transmit`, `ForkLift` and `Cyberduck`.

+FileFive is also a visual, no-code and easy-to-use backup and CI/CD tool for developers and system administrators with user-friendly UI interface, offering similar functionality to `rsync`, `rclone` and `sshfs`.

 <p align="center">
     <img src="https://github.com/miroshnikov/filefive/blob/main/docs/screenshots/screenshot-1.png" alt="FileFive" />